muratk5n/thirdwave/en/README.md

 ---

-Because US was caught doing undemocratic shit, its protests on the Egyptian coup were ignored.
+Because US was caught doing undemocratic shit, its protests on the Egyptian coup registered less.
 The revelations might have even given Sisi the PR cover needed for the coup.

 ---